Bernie Campbell passes away at the age of 106

 A native of Swinford, County Mayo, Bernie was born November 26, 1915.

-To give his great age some historical context — although he was an infant at the time — Bernard would have lived through the 1916 Easter Rising, Kildare Now reported last March.
+To give his great age some historical context — although he was an infant at the time — Bernard would have lived through the 1916 Easter Rising, the Leinster Leader reported last March.

 In an interview with the newspaper in March, Bernard was asked what was the best moment of all that time.
 Without a second of thought Bernard said: “The day I married my wife,” as a smile crossed his face.